Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 2. Rolex Sea-Dweller Ref.
 116600

-The 116600 marked a transitional moment for the Sea-Dweller line.
+The 116600 marked a transitional moment for the line.
 It introduced a ceramic bezel while retaining the classic 40mm case and no-Cyclops crystal.
 Its short production run has made it increasingly sought after.

 Key Specs: